lukesintranet/LiAuth/README.md

 # LiAuth
 An easy-to-integrate framework for authentication.
-    The framework uses a popup window to authenticate you.
+The framework uses a popup window to authenticate the user.
+The server will be given a secret and username, which the client will also give to the server.